Photo by Victoria St. Martin

 “I saw people just like me who were struggling to find ways to get healthy but could not afford the programs available,” she said.

 Donnita Baccous, a former WIC recipient, is one of those people.
 Baccous takes care of her children, and previously her grandmother until she passed away.
 After her grandmother survived two strokes and a heart attack as a result of an unhealthy diet, she turned to Bailey-Joyner for help.
 Her grandmother had an unshakeable taste for Fritos.
-It became a serious point of contention between the two, Baccous said.
+It became a serious point of contention between the

 ‘I’m a woman that has a mission to try to introduce the underserved population to have a better understanding and relationship with fresh foods.’